hkellaway/HNKGooglePlacesAutocomplete/README.md

 ```

 The `completion` block provides an array of `HNKGooglePlaceAutcompletePlace` objects when successful.
 If not successful, error information can be found in the `error` object.

+#### Places

+`HNKGooglePlacesAutocompletePlace` objects are returned from queries and represent the suggested places for that query.

+##### Place Substrings

+Places contain an array of `substrings` that describe the location of the entered term in the prediction result text - this is useful if the application is to highlight the user's query text in the result Place suggestions.
+For example, if a user typed `Amoeba` and a resulting Place suggestion had a `name` of "Amoeba Music, Telegraph Avenue, Berkeley, CA, United States", the `substrings` array would contain one entry indicating that the phrase "Amoeba" was in that `name` from character 0 to 6.

+Place substrings are represented by `HNKGooglePlacesAutocompletePlaceSubstring` objects.

+#### Place Terms

+Places contain an array of `terms` that identify sections of the returned `name`.
+For example, if a user types `Amoeba` and a resulting Place suggestion had a `name` of "Amoeba Music, Telegraph Avenue, Berkeley, CA, United States", the `terms` array would contain entries indicating that the `name` was composed of the terms "Amoeba Music", "Telegraph Avenue", "Berkeley", "CA", and "United States".

+Place terms are represented by `HNKGooglePlacesAutocompletePlaceTerm` objects.

 ### Other Topics